mjordan/islandoracontentproxy/README.md

 # Islandora Content Proxy

+Note: This module has been superseded by [Islandora CONTENTdm API](https://github.com/mjordan/islandora_cdm_api).

 ## Overview

 This proof-of-concept application provides an HTTP proxy that pretends to be an API from a non-Islandora repository.
 Its purpose is to replace the web-services or REST API of an application whose content has been migrated to an Islandora instance.
 In effect, it lets HTTP clients that consumed the non-Islandora API continue to consume that API, but the content returned by the API is in an Islandora instance.